 Further to extensive discussions between the applicant and the City Council's independent assessors the applicant now proposes 6 'intermediate housing' units on site (a total floorarea of 385m2).
-Whilst this is not policy compliant, the City Council's assessors confirm that this is the maximum that the scheme is viably able to provide.
+Whilst this is not policy compliant, the City Council's assessors confirm that this is the maximum that the scheme is viably able to provide and 6 intermediate housing units on site.
 This is to be secured by legal agreement and will also be subject to requirements regarding the rent levels to be achieved and a cap on the premiums attached to the scheme that the affordable housing provider will have to achieve.